 Mikael was a member of the Steering Group for the National Graduate School in Mathematics Education from March 2000, until it ceased in December 2006.
-The school, which had about twenty PhD students, was financed by the Bank of Sweden Tercentenary Foundation (Riksbankens Jubileumsfond, RJ) and the Swedish Research Council (Vetenskapsrådet, VR).
-He actively and constructively contributed to shaping the education of this Graduate School, both in his role as member of the Steering Group and by participating in many meetings between PhD students and advisors.
+The school, which had about twenty PhD students, was financed by the Bank of Sweden Tercentenary Foundation and the Swedish Research Council.
+He actively and constructively contributed to shaping the education of the Graduate School, both in his role as member of the Steering Group and by participating in many meetings between PhD students and advisors.
 He was project leader for the school's activity at the Department of Mathematics at Stockholm University.
-Of the school's PhD students, two were at Stockholm: Kirsti Löfwall Hemmi and Andreas Ryve, who both got their PhDs in 2006.
+Of the school's PhD students, two were at Stockholm: Kirsti Hemmi Löfwall and Andreas Ryve, who both got their PhDs in 2006.
 (Gerd Brandell, personal communication 2011-10-17.)

 The Sonja Kovalevsky School in Stockholm, a private elementary school, started its activity in the Fall of 1999.
 Its profile includes chess, mathematics, and Russian.
-The aim was, among other things, to benefit from educational experience from Russia.
+The aim was, among other things, to put to use educational experience from Russia.
 Mikael was a member of the school's Board from the beginning.